Lugoff-Elgin High School

 The Army JROTC Program consists of four (4) Leader Education Training (LET) levels.
 Our mission is to "motivate young people to be better citizens."
 We are not organized for the purpose of recruiting for the Armed Services, but will assist if that is the goal after high school.
 Students that take JROTC will be issued a dress uniform that must be worn on the specified Uniform Inspection Day!
 The weekly uniform wearing is considered a MAJOR GRADE!!!!

-LET 1: First year cadets learn the Army JROTC training module and are introduced how to appropriately wear their uniform.
+LET 1: First year cadets learn the Army JROTC training module and are introduced to wearing the uniform appropriately.
 They are introduced to Drill and Ceremony where they learn to react to basic commands of static and marching techniques.
 Cadets will learn the rank structure of JROTC as well as the US Army.
 LET 1 cadets are introduced and participate in Service Learning projects providing service to the community and school while learning the basics of Team Building.
 Cadets also learn US Army customs and courtesies and proper etiquette of the US Flag.

 LET 2: Prerequisite – One Semester LET 1.
 Cadets learn application of leadership principles emphasizing hands on responsibility and accountability for other cadets.
 LET 2 cadets learn first aid techniques along with lessons on substance use and abuse with positive decision making choices.
 LET 2 cadets will master squad level Drill and Ceremony building to platoon level marching.
 Primary lessons taught enforce the significance of the US Constitution and Amendments as it applies to the judicial system.
 Activities will revolve around Team Building.